 A man-made island in Tokyo Bay, Odaiba is a popular shopping destination for local and foreign tourists.

-Shopping in Odaiba is an experience unlike any other in Tokyo.
-While it is true that Odaiba is filled with numerous shopping malls, each comes with a theme, giving you a resort-like shopping atmosphere.
+Shopping in Odaiba provides an experience unlike any other in Tokyo.
+Odaiba bursts with numerous shopping malls and each comes with a theme, giving you a resort-like shopping atmosphere.

-For instance, the Odaiba shopping mall, Venus Fort at Palette Town.
-The 3-level outlet mall distinguishes itself from other Tokyo shopping malls by mimicking a medieval European town.
+One xample is the Odaiba shopping mall Venus Fort at Palette Town, a 3-level outlet mall which distinguishes itself from other Tokyo shopping malls by mimicking a medieval European town.

 DiverCity Tokyo Plaza, designed under the concept of “theatrical city space,” is a popular spot for manga and anime fans.
 Home to a Gundam-themed store (known as Gundam Base Tokyo) and a life-size Unicorn Gundam statue, DiverCity has become a place for many to release their inner geek.